mohsen1/async-json/README.md

-# Asynchronous JSON Methods Proposal
+# Asynchronous JSON methods for ECMAScript proposal

 JavaScript programs are single-threaded and therefore must streadfastly avoid blocking on IO operations. `JSON.parse` and `JSON.stringify` are both blocking operations.
 For large JSON strings to parse or objects to stringify the blocking time can be very significant.